kiphenglim/fa21-cs124/docs/design.md

 + displays the "Show Uncompleted Tasks" and "Delete Completed Tasks" options only when there are completed items, avoiding clutter
-+ use select buttons for priority selection, do not allow users to manually input priority level
++ use select buttons for priority selection, does not allow users to manually input priority level
-+ use select button for sort selection, with options to choose between date created, task name, or priority level
++ use select button for sort selection, with options to choose between date created, task name, or priority level, does not allow users to manually input sort criteria

 ![Screenshot of Lab 2](design-decisions.png)